dl7oap/gp2hmlb/README.md

 Usage: python3 gp2hmlb.py [type_of_satellite] [band_of_uplink]

 1. Parameter is type of satellite.
-You can choose between FM, SSB, SIMPLEX, CW
+You can choose between FM, SSB, USB, SIMPLEX, CW
 2. Parameter is type of uplink.
 You can choose between 2M, 70CM, 23CM